Understanding What Venous Disease Is

 When venous insufficiency develops, the result is that the blood begins to pool in your leg veins, leading to high pressure in the veins which causes pain and swelling, may lead to changes in skin color, and the development of varicose veins.
 In more severe cases as venous insufficiency progresses into chronic venous insufficiency, the potential increases for blood clots to form (deep vein thrombosis) and venous leg ulcers to develop on your legs.

-Some of the more common causes of venous disease include:
+Some of the more common contributing causes of venous disease development include:

 • Long periods of physical inactivity, sitting, or a sedentary lifestyle